conan-io/docs/reference/conanfile.rst

    self.output.error("Error, should be red") self.output.rewrite_line("for progress bars, issues a cr")

-Check the source code, you might be able to produce different outputs with different colors.
+Check the source code.
+You might be able to produce different outputs with different colors.

-The ``self.run()`` is a helper to run system commands and throw exceptions on error, so command errors are not passed without notice.
+``self.run()`` is a helper to run system commands and throw exceptions when errors occur, so that command errors are do not pass unnoticed.
 It is just a wrapper for ``os.system()``